Enhancing Metaphor Detection through Soft Labels and Target Word Prediction: Abstract

 \section{Abstract}

-Metaphors are ubiquitous in daily life, yet detecting them poses a significant challenge.
-Previous approaches often struggled with improper application of language rules and overlooked the issue of data sparsity.
-To address these challenges, we introduce knowledge distillation and prompt learning into metaphor detection.
-Specifically, we devise a prompt learning template tailored for the metaphor detection task.
-By masking target words and providing relevant prompt information, we guide the model to accurately infer the contextual meaning of these words.
-This approach not only mitigates the interference from the literal meaning of target words but also ensures the proper utilization of MIP language rules for metaphor detection.
-Moreover, we employ a teacher model equipped with prior knowledge to generate meaningful soft labels, guiding the optimization process of the student model.
-The inclusion of soft labels, akin to label smoothing, helps alleviate the model's tendency towards over-confidence and effectively addresses the challenge of data sparsity.
-Experimental results demonstrate that our proposed model achieves state-of-the-art performance across multiple datasets.
+Metaphors play a significant role in our everyday communication, yet detecting them presents a challenge.
+Traditional methods often struggle with improper application of language rules and a tendency to overlook data sparsity.
+To address these issues, we integrate knowledge distillation and prompt learning into metaphor detection.
+Our approach revolves around a tailored prompt learning framework specifically designed for metaphor detection.
+By strategically masking target words and providing relevant prompt data, we guide the model to accurately predict the contextual meanings of these words.
+This approach not only mitigates confusion stemming from the literal meanings of the words but also ensures effective application of language rules for metaphor detection.
+Furthermore, we've introduced a teacher model to generate valuable soft labels.
+These soft labels provide a similar effect to label smoothing and help prevent the model from becoming over confident and effectively addresses the challenge of data sparsity.
+Experimental results demonstrate that our model has achieved state-of-the-art performance, as evidenced by its remarkable results across various datasets.